deepesh5198/Python-Object-Oriented-Programming-book/README.md

 The figure below shows the two abstraction levels for car:
 ![Alt text](./images/abstraction.jpeg?web=raw "abstraction_levels")

+It is possible to make an abstraction class that does not implement any methods at all.
+Such a class would simply tell us what the class should do, but provides absolutely no advice on how to do it.
+These purely abstract classes are called **interfaces**.

 ### Relationships
 There are three types of relationships in object oriented modelling.
 The level of abstractions are defined by these relationships.
 - Composition